 Improve/organize residential trash, recycling and organics collection by private and/or public operations and offer significant volume-based pricing on residential garbage and/or incentives for recycling.

 The Chanhassen Resident Organized Collection Guide provides residents step-by-step guidance for consolidating garbage and recycling services in a neighborhood.
-Similarly, Dakota Valley Recycling's Neighborhood Block Rate Program provides guidance for residents who live on the same street, cul-de-sac or neighborhood to arrange for the same hauler collect their garbage and recyclables.
+Similarly, Dakota Valley Recycling's Neighborhood Block Rate Program provides guidance for residents who live on the same street, cul-de-sac or neighborhood to arrange for the same hauler to collect their garbage and recyclables.

 SMART BET (Saving Money and Reducing Trash Benefit Evaluation Tool) from the U.S. EPA helps community waste managers with unit-based pricing for solid waste management (also known as Pay-As-You-Throw or PAYT).
 See WasteZero for bag-based PAYT consulting and operations.
 In Minnesota see Moorhead's volume-based fee schedule.

 Who's doing it